Arthi-chaud/Meelo/README.md

   - Embedded tags (including bitrate)
   - Path of file, using [customizable Regular Expressions](https://arthi-chaud.github.io/Meelo/setting-up/#prepare-your-settings)
   - Either using one of the two, or the two combined
-- Automatically set type to Albums, based on their title
+- Configurable external metadata providers
+- Album Typing
   - Studio Recording
   - Single
   - Live Album
   - Video Album
   - Soundtrack Album
-  - etc..
+  - etc...
-  - Look over [here](https://arthi-chaud.github.io/Meelo/album-types/) to know it works
+  - Look over [here](https://arthi-chaud.github.io/Meelo/album-types/) to know how it works
 - ...
 And allow filtering based on Album's types
 - Automated Lyrics download
-- Embedded and inline artwork file handling.
+- Embedded and inline artwork file handling
-- Access, stream, and download songs from your server.
+- Access, stream, and download songs from your server

 Keep track of the incoming features with the [project's issues](https://github.com/Arthi-chaud/Meelo/issues)

 ## Why Meelo could be what you are looking for

-[Plex](https://www.plex.tv/fr/), [Beets](https://github.com/beetbox/beets), [Koel](https://github.com/koel/koel), as well as iTunes are awesome solutions if you have a 'simple' music collection, but is not tailored for music collectors, who usually have multiple versions of a single album, multiple files for one single song (from multiple album releases).
-Therefore, the library ends up clustered and unpleasant to browse and use.
+[Plex](https://www.plex.tv/fr/), [Beets](https://github.com/beetbox/beets), [Koel](https://github.com/koel/koel), as well as iTunes are awesome solutions if you have a 'simple' music collection, but they are not tailored for music collectors, who usually have multiple versions of a single album, multiple files for one single song (from multiple album releases).
+Therefore, their library ends up clustered and unpleasant to browse and use.

 ## The philosophy behind Meelo